 'The addition of plants, both real and false, is a great way to instantly uplift any space,' says Alex Willcocks, owner of Burbeck Interiors.
-'An easy way to add colour, plants are also great for making instant statement pieces in any room.
+'An easy way to add color, plants are also great for making instant statement pieces in any room.
 Choosing the plant pot or vase can be a creative way to add texture and a good focal point, and is almost as important as choosing the plant itself.'

-'Adhesive wallpaper is perfect for people looking to refresh a space on a temporary basis, or who want to explore new colours and patterns for their rooms.
-Wallpapers are great for statement walls or bringing colour into an otherwise dull or white room.
+'Adhesive wallpaper is perfect for people looking to refresh a space on a temporary basis, or who want to explore new colors and patterns for their rooms.
+Wallpapers are great for statement walls or bringing color into an otherwise dull or white room.
 And a great benefit of temporary wallpaper?
 You can change it easily when you get bored.'

 'With so much time on our hands, and unable to get to the shops or order what we like online, we are able to do those little projects we have been putting off,' says Alex Willcocks.
 'Upholstering chairs with new materials, or sewing new cushion and pillow covers seem to be the most popular.'